drugis/addis-core/docs/design/index.md

 #### Embargo ####

 **TODO** Can we let users / teams place their reviews under embargo for a certain time or until publication?
 Is this a potential business model?

+#### Curation and discussion ####

+**TODO** There needs to be some source of authority on what extractions are of high quality and relevant to certain areas.
+Many approaches are possible, e.g. a user reputation system, an algorithm for computing a "concensus", or an approach where certain community groups create large curated datasets.
+In addition there needs to be a forum for discussion on difficult extractions, and this should be embedded with the extractions thembselves.

 ### Prototypes ###